 I have a few boxes of fluff.
 It makes any arrangement amazing!
 It is a decorating must!

 Look at the difference fluff makes!!!

-10. Last step!
-Let’s add some acorns.
 The smaller the element the later it goes on to the arrangement.
-Place the acorns here and there like they fell off a tree and just happened to land perfectly!
+I placed the acorns here and there like they fell off a tree and just happened to land perfectly!

 With just a little practice you can put together a beautiful and bountiful fall arrangement in about 5 minutes!

 Now let’s get some fall organics and make a pretty arrangement!
 And let’s NOT drag around any big bins of fall!